This is a work in progress.

 Messages from Space is the evolution of my 2011 piece, Radiation Orchestra, which featured four radiation collectors triggering sounds and light in response to cosmic rays.
 The concept traces back to 2010, when I brought my first Radiation Collector to Burning Man, sparking a deeper exploration of how unseen cosmic forces interact with our environment.

-This new installation offers a shared, real-time experience, bringing people together in a protopian vision — an ever-improving world rooted in understanding and connection.
 Messages from Space reminds us that science is a collaborative pursuit, benefiting us all.
-Tomorrow, Today!

 Team: